An Adaptive Locally Connected Neuron Model: Focusing Neuron: Conclusion

 \section{Conclusion}

-We have presented a new neuron model capable of learning its local receptive field region and size in the topological domain of its inputs.
-The new neuron model gains these abilities with a focus attachment.
-Though our choice of Gaussian focus control acts on a group/region of connected neurons, one can choose other differentiable functions.
+This paper has presented a new neuron model capable of learning its local receptive field region and size in the topological domain of its inputs.
+The new model comes with a differentiable receptive field, which is named here as a focus.
+Though our choice of Gaussian focus was aimed at creating locally connected receptive fields, other differentiable functions could also be selected.

-In synthetic and some real image recognition data sets we demonstrated that focusing neurons can train their local receptive fields, which provides better generalization performance and sparser connection structures.
-As replacement for dense layers we tested the focusing layers in convolutional networks and found that significant improvements can be obtained in the classification of challenging data sets.
+In synthetic and real data sets, the experiments demonstrated that focusing neurons can train their local receptive fields, thereby providing better generalization performance and sparser networks.
+Using focusing neuron layers as the top-level classifier in convolutional networks achieves better performance in some data sets such as MNIST-cluttered and CIFAR-10.
+However, as the convolutional stack gets deeper and features get refined (as in VGG-16), the advantage is lost.

-We plan to extend this work by exploring 2D-3D focusing neurons/layers, different focus control functions, forward focusing/distributing neurons, dynamic focusing and routing, applications in recurrent networks, and modeling of multi-problem networks.
+This work can be extended by exploring 2D-3D focusing neurons/layers, different focus control functions, recurrent neurons, dynamic focusing, applications in attention-based models, and modeling of multi-problem input domains.